RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/first_generation/README.md

 generation reference simulations is also handled with pytest.
 All reference simulations uploaded to the BDR are available to download via https -- through script or manual page navigation -- and the BDR has a solid API.

-## Comparison with PRISim

-This comparison was performed using pyuvsim v1.0.0 in 2019, and the full comparison writeup can be found in `Memos/`.
-The PRISim simulator was designed with the intent of simulating wide field, high bandwidth interferometers specifically targeting 21 cm instruments.
-It has mainly been used in the context of a delay-spectrum style analysis, though images have been made and are known to be roughly correct.
-The data for this comparison can be found on the NRAO computing cluster at `/lustre/aoc/projects/hera/djacobs/prisim_ref/`.

-- In the frequency domain, PRISim simulations agree at 10^-5 with pyuvsim, with quantization type errors at 10^-6.
-- The difference shows a floor in the delay spectrum at 1e-6 which is above the expected Blackman Harris floor at 1e-10
-- In the image domain a phase offset at roughly the psf size and can be traced to differences in uvw calculation.
-Antenna positions agree to tolerance which suggests uvw difference is related to phasing.
-PRISim and pyvusim use different codes for phasing and time calculation.
-The PRISim phasing code is not covered with analytic tests.